ClimateCompatibleGrowth/GeoH2/README.md

 snakemake -j [NUMBER OF CORES TO BE USED] run_weather
 ```

-### 2) Run optimisation or mapping rules
+### 2) Run optimization or mapping rules

-Finally, run the GeoX optimisation process.
+Finally, run the GeoX optimization process.
-These rules are used to run the whole process without having go through each rule step-by-step.
+These rules are used to run the whole process without having to go through each rule step-by-step.
 If any input files are changed after a completed run, the same command can be used again and Snakemake will only run the necessary scripts to ensure the results are up to date.

 The total commodity cost for all scenarios can be run by entering the following rule into the terminal.